-Spheres of decadent chocolate are filled with cocoa mix and marshmallows.
-Simply add hot milk to watch them burst open and spill their chocolatey goodness.
-These hot chocolate bombs will become your favourite way to indulge in this cold-weather beverage.
+Hollow spheres of decadent chocolate are filled with powdered cocoa mix and mini marshmallows.
+Place one in a large mug and add hot milk to watch it burst open and spill its chocolatey goodness.
+These hot chocolate bombs are easier to make than you think and are so much fun.
+They will become your favourite way to indulge in this cold-weather beverage over the fall and winter seasons.

 Jump to: